 Rocky canyon walls in Paklenica National Park © Mark Read / Lonely Planet

 Paklenica National Park is located only 40km from Zadar, and is easily accessible from the nearby coastal town of Starigrad.
 Once inside the park, the landscapes, limestone canyons and idyllic views of Velebit mountain range unfold.
-Consider joining a group tour on one of the 150km worth of trails or one of many caves in the area, such as Manita Peć, which is rich in underground fauna.
+Consider joining a group tour to explore some of the area's 150km of trails or one of many caves, such as Manita Peć, which is rich in underground fauna.

-Situated on the Adriatic, Zadar offers access to a few beaches near the city center, but the pristine waters of the wider region are within reach as well © paul prescott / Shutterstock
+Situated on the Adriatic, Zadar offers access to a few beaches near the city centre, but the pristine waters of the wider region are within reach as well © Paul Prescott / Shutterstock

 Make it happen

-If you’re looking for accommodations in the city, sleep in style at Almayer, a newly opened boutique hotel located moments from Zadar’s landmark attractions such as the Sea Organ, Kalelarga and the Roman Forum.
-Those looking for a more relaxed, slower-pace getaway will find Falkensteiner Adriana to be a tranquil escape in Zadar’s trendy beachfront neighbourhood of Borik.
+If you’re looking for accommodation in the city, sleep in style at Almayer, a newly opened boutique hotel located moments from Zadar’s landmark attractions such as the Sea Organ, Kalelarga and the Roman Forum.
+Those looking for a more relaxed, slower-paced getaway will find Hotel Adriana to be a tranquil escape in Zadar’s trendy beachfront neighbourhood of Borik.